top of page

 Climate Change and the Demise of Marriage of the Millennials

-Singularity, Seniority and Productivity: Evidence from Japanese Chess Grandmasterships: 1968-2022 (with Hideo Owan and Takuya Takahashi)
+Singularity, Seniority and Productivity: Evidence from Japanese Chess Grandmasterships: 1968-2022 (with Hideo Owan)

 bottom of page